-Uber and Lyft drivers in cities around the world went on strike Wednesday to protest low wages and poor treatment of workers just days before Uber’s initial public offering, which could value the company at up to $90 billion dollars.
+Uber and Lyft drivers in cities around the world went on strike Wednesday to protest low wages and poor treatment of workers, just days before Uber’s initial public offering, which could value the company at up to $90 billion.
 But while Uber prepares for what could be one of the biggest IPOs in history and executives plan to take home millions, drivers say their conditions are worse than ever.
-Drivers in Los Angeles, London, Melbourne, São Paulo, New York and other cities temporarily halted work Wednesday to demand Uber and other rideshare companies like Lyft treat drivers like full-time employees rather than independent contractors, guarantee a livable income and end deactivations for drivers without explanation, among other demands.
+Drivers in Los Angeles, London, Melbourne, São Paulo, New York and other cities temporarily halted work Wednesday to demand Uber and other ride-share companies like Lyft treat drivers like full-time employees rather than independent contractors, guarantee a livable income and end deactivations for drivers without explanation, among other demands.
 On Wednesday, striking Uber and Lyft drivers gathered on Wall Street to call out the practices of the ride-sharing companies.
 Democracy Now! producer Libby Rainey spoke with Inder Parmar, an Uber driver who says he has lost two-thirds of his income as the company has slashed compensation.

 More from this Interview

-AMY GOODMAN: This is Democracy Now! as we turn right now to the drivers gathered right here in New York City on Wall Street after the New York City strike began yesterday.
+AMY GOODMAN: This is Democracy Now!, as we turn right now to the drivers gathered right here in New York City on Wall Street after the New York City strike began yesterday.
 This is Democracy Now! producer Libby Rainey speaking with Inder Parmar, an Uber driver who went on strike.

 LIBBY RAINEY: You drive up to 80 hours a week, but you’re treated as a part-time employee.
 How does that affect you?

 LIBBY RAINEY: And yet you have to pay for gas, you have to pay for car insurance.
 How much are you spending to be an Uber driver?

 Like in 1900s, factories were exploiting the factory people in that time.
-All the political leaders woke up and they made the labor laws.
-And now, the leaders have to wake up again to make a law for the drivers, too.
-Because 3 million drivers are suffering, and we need political help and we need some political leaders to take a look into it and the Labor Department to look into it.
-That Uber should not exploit drivers behind the door of that we are independent contractors.
+All the political leaders woke up, and they made the labor laws.
+And now the leaders have to wake up again to make a law for the drivers, too, because 3 million drivers are suffering, and we need political help.
+And we need some political leaders to take a look into it, and the Labor Department to look into it, that Uber should not exploit drivers behind the door of that we are independent contractors.

-LIBBY RAINEY: Finally, you said without the help of your family, you would have been dead, like some other drivers.
+LIBBY RAINEY: Finally, you said, without the help of your family, you would have been dead, like some other drivers.
 There has been a spike in suicides by drivers here in New York City.
 Can you talk about that and the devastation that this leads to, to people’s lives?